-I still remember vividly how my mom and I spent many evenings making Japanese Hamburger Steak.
+I still remember vividly how my mom and I spent many evenings making Japanese Hamburger Steak or Hambagu (ハンバーグ).
 If I was home, she would call me around 4:30 PM and always encouraged my presence in the kitchen.
-And I didn’t mind most of the time, unless I was in the middle of a novel that I couldn’t stop reading.
-And that’s how I learned cooking Japanese food from her.
+Unless I was in the middle of a novel that I couldn’t stop reading, I didn’t mind helping her out most of the time.
+That’s how I learned to cook Japanese food from her.

 - Sauté onion slowly and then cool it down completely.
 The cooked onion will add natural sweetness to Hambāgu.